Soy allergy: Mechanisms

 In the early stages of an acute IgE-mediated allergic reaction, lymphocytes previously sensitized to a specific protein or protein fraction react by quickly producing a particular type of antibody known as secreted IgE (sIgE), which circulates in the blood and binds to IgE-specific receptors on the surface of other kinds of immune cells called mast cells and basophils.
 Activated mast cells and basophils undergo a process called degranulation, during which they release histamine and other inflammatory chemical mediators into the surrounding tissue causing effects, such as vasodilation, mucous secretion, nerve stimulation, and smooth-muscle contraction.
 This results in runny nose, itchiness, shortness of breath, and potentially anaphylaxis.
 Depending on the individual, the allergen, and the mode of introduction, the symptoms can be system-wide (general anaphylaxis), or localized to the respiratory system (asthma) or skin (eczema).

 After the chemical mediators of the acute response subside, typically 2–24 hours after the original reaction, late-phase responses referred to as non-IgE mediated can occur due to the migration of other types of white blood cells to the initial reaction sites, causing diarrhea and other signs of gastrointestinal upset.

-Allergenic proteins from soy are named under a nomenclature decided by IUIC, which is also responsible for numbering many of the proteins.
-Proteins numbered by IUIC include:
+Allergenic proteins from soy are named under a nomenclature decided by IUIS, which is also responsible for numbering many of the proteins.
+Proteins numbered by IUIS include: